 Saturday, June 6, 2015

-The 1836 Hubbard Mansion -- No. 22 Washington Square
+The 1836 Hubbard Mansion -- 22 Washington Square

 Among the speculative investors who quickly recognized the potential of Washington Square as an elegant residential enclave was wealthy attorney Edmund Wilkes.
-In 1835 he began construction on three brick-faced mansions at Nos.
-21 through 23 Washington Square North.
+In 1835 he began construction on three brick-faced mansions at 21 through 23 Washington Square North.
 Completed a year later, they were stately Greek Revival homes with high brownstone stoops, columned porticoes and floor-to-ceiling parlor windows which opened onto handsome cast iron balconies.

 The land on which the houses were built was leased, not owned, by Wilkes.
 The practice of signing a “leasehold” on the land was not uncommon—as a matter of fact all the houses being built along Washington Square North east of Fifth Avenue were on leased land.
 That property was owned by the Sailors’ Snug Harbor.